Accessible Toys Light Up Rebecca’s Classroom

 Rebecca, Mary Ellen knew, would need toys that stimulate, challenge, and offer a means of success for her motor abilities.
 She hoped, too, that accessible toys would attract the interest of the other children in the classroom and help everyone get to know one another.
 She didn’t know how it would go.
 She didn’t yet know Rebecca well.

 That’s the wonderful thing about the device loan programs of the State Assistive Technology Programs; multiple devices may be borrowed for up to four weeks at a time.
 There is no risk of buying the wrong thing or discovering something is a dud for the individual or the environment or both.
 This is true for all that the loan program offers, from devices for eating independently, gadgets for dispensing medication, communication aids, specialized software, video magnifiers, and even adapted toys.
 In the case of Rebecca, the preschool was able to borrow devices from all three of the MassMATCH AT Regional Centers program inventories.
-To try with Rebecca, her team borrowed several “switch accessible” toys.
-These are battery-powered but have been modified to turn on and off using any one of a number of switch options suitable for individuals with various motor impairments.
-Rebecca’s speech therapist, OT, PT, and paraprofessional worked together to choose equipment they thought might work best for her.

 They borrowed a train that blows bubbles and plays music, a giggling Elmo, a vibrating musical bee, a clomping horse and a singing butterfly.
 They also borrowed a jellybean switch to use with the toys, in consideration of Rebecca’s abilities.